 There are many legends and true stories about the Tiroler Prügeltorte.
-But none of them reminds us that this method of cooking food over an open fire on a spit goes back to the beginnings of human culture.
+But in none of them are we reminded that this method of cooking food over an open fire on a spit goes back to the beginnings of human culture.
 "Obelias", pastries on skewers, were already enjoyed in ancient Greece.
 Recipes of Baumkuchen, Spießhut or Prügel have been handed down to us from the German monastery kitchens of the 15th century and from Venice.

-Today, the spanking cake is more appreciated as a representative and delicious pastry than ever before.
-During official visits, our spanking cakes were presented to Queen Elizabeth and Pope John II, among others, as "edible jewels".
+Today, the spit cake is appreciated as a representative and delicious pastry than ever before.
+During official visits, these traditional spit cakes were presented to Queen Elizabeth and Pope John II, among others, as "edible jewels".

-Watch the master at work – every Thursday weather permitting from May – September between 14.30 and 17.00 hrs at the Gasthaus Kaiserhaus in Brandenberg
+Watch the master at work – every Thursday weather permitting from May – September between 2:30 and 5:00 p.m. at the Kaiserhaus in Brandenberg.

 Made from eggs, butter, sugar and flour and worked to an „Eischwerteig“; a local term meaning the same measurement for each ingredient based on the weight of the eggs.

-The Prügel pastry is put into a cone of parchment paper and slowly dripped in layers over a specialist iron spit operated by a cranking mechanism.
-The spit continues without a break working each layer of pastry until it forms a fixed consistency baked golden brown by the open fire.
+The Prügel pastry is put into a cone of parchment paper and slowly dripped in layers over a special iron spit operated by a cranking mechanism.
+The spit continues without a break working each layer of pastry until it forms a firm consistency baked golden brown by the open fire.

-During the two hours baking time, a steady and constant control of the mechanism is needed to create the perfect form with its golden brown colour and characteristic peaks.
+During the two hours baking time, a steady and constant control of the mechanism is needed to create the perfect shape with its golden brown colour and characteristic peaks.

-Brixlegg / Herrenhausplatz 10:12 Connection from the Alpbach Valley
+Brixlegg / Herrenhausplatz 10:12 a.m. connection from the Alpbach Valley

-Please note the bus services to the Kaisaerhaus stop at the end of September -
+Please note the bus services to the Kaiserhaus are discontinued at the end of September

 Hike from Pinegg to the Kaiserhaus approx. 45 minutes